yipengliu/ttr/README.md

 # TTR
-A code for the paper ""
+Code for the paper "Low rank tensor train coefficent array estimation for tensor-on-tensor regression"